 Multilanguage includes a choice of switcher widgets that give your website visitor the control to switch to the language of their choice.
 There are 80 languages available, and its easy functionality makes adding a language simple.

 The plugin also gives you the optional facility to manually translate from the post editor.

 Google Website Translator is a WordPress translation plugin that brings you the power of Google Translate either via widget or shortcode.
 The key thing difference with this plugin is its speed.

 Your chosen settings are stored in one database, and there are no external files to load.
 Google Website Translator also allows you to control which sections of your site you want to translate.

 Lingotek is free, easy to use, and works straight from your WordPress dashboard.
 The plugin has automated translation but can also connect you with translators for hire in their community.

-To facilitate working with a translator, the plugin includes an automated file transfer and a process which allows you to see the progress of your sites’ translation in real time.
+To facilitate working with a translator, the plugin includes an automated file transfer and a fast process which allows you to see the progress of your sites’ translation in real time.